The WebKit Tests

 layout regression tests must pass.
 To run these tests, execute the

 The script will dump the render trees for all of the pages and diff the results against the expected correct results.
 If no differences are found, then the patch has passed the tests.
 If any tests fail, then the patch cannot be committed until the discrepancies in the tests are resolved.

-Regression tests must be run on Leopard, since the expected results checked in were generated on Leopard.
+Regression tests must be run on the latest released version of Mac OS X, since that is were the expected results are generated.

 How to run the tests

 The script will run all the tests and summarize how the results differ

 After all the test runs have finished the results of tests are saved to